NansPellicari/UE4-TPL-CppWithTestEnv/README.md

 }
 ```

-and a debug config in your `.vscode/launch.js`:
+and debug configs in your `.vscode/launch.js`:

 ```json
 {